Known and renowned for its nutritional properties, lentil is an annual plant that is a cinch to grow in the garden.

 Harvest – July before it has matured completely

 Green, red and even pink lentil, there are a great number of lentil varieties but they all share the same growing steps.
+These are similar to other plants of the bean family.

 If you wish to grow a AOC-label variety, opt for the ‘Verte du Puy’ lentil.
 For Red Label varieties, go for the ‘Berry’ or the ‘Blonde de Saint Flour’ varieties.